SatDump/SatDump/README.md

 **Still WIP**

+# Important - Possible issues with VOLK Viterbi decoding (Windows users can probably ignore this)

+/!\ Some decoders utilize VOLK's Viterbi decoder.
+But as of writing this, only the "spiral" (SSE) implementation performs as intended.
+Please ensure you have it set as such in your volk_config or things may not work as expected! /!\

+On Windows, this should not be necessary as it this will (should!) be the default already.

+On Linux, Mac OS and similar platforms, please edit your ~/.volk/volk_config file.
+Find the line referring to `volk_8u_x4_conv_k7_r2_8u`, and make sure it contains the following : `volk_8u_x4_conv_k7_r2_8u spiral spiral`.

+If you are using an ARM-based machine (Raspbery Pi, most Android devices), there is unfortunately no way around poorer decoding performances of the "generic" kernel...
+Until this gets fixed in VOLK itself.

 # Usage

 First of all, as with any program using volk, running volk_profile once is highly recommended for better performances.